gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

 1. Do not call a mutation directly.
 Always use an action to commit a mutation.
 Doing so will keep consistency throughout the application.
 From Vuex docs:

-   >  why don't we just call store.commit('action') directly?
+   > Why don't we just call store.commit('action') directly?
 Well, remember that mutations must be synchronous?
 Actions aren't.
 We can perform asynchronous operations inside an action.

    ```javascript
      // component.vue